marnixhendriks/persona_api/readme.md

 */api/persona/{gender}/{age group}*

 #### Using gender (a,m,f) ####
+Fetch data for both Male and Female, all ages:

 */api/persona/a* or */api/persona/A*

-Fetch data for both Male and Female, all ages
+Fetch data for a Male, all ages:

 */api/persona/m* or */api/persona/M*

-Fetch data for a Male, all ages
+Fetch data for a Female, all ages:

 */api/persona/f* or */api/persona/F*

-Fetch data for a Female, all ages

 #### Using age groups ####
 The following age groups are used: